tadyPi/tadyPi/README.md

 -👋 I have started learning about mobile development using React Native and Expo to build Web, Android and IOS Applications.

 - 💞️ I’m looking to collaborate on any projects while improving my knowledge.
 - 📫 Amazon Startup Member.
-Leveraging the power of Amazon web services(AWS) and Microsoft Azure to secure my clients infrastructure.
+Leveraging the power of Amazon web services(AWS).

 ![Group 176](https://github.com/user-attachments/assets/d4461cda-67e1-440d-85ac-4620d00571c8)